Kevin Bacon: 2010s

 On July 15, 2010, it was confirmed that Bacon would appear in Matthew Vaughn's X-Men: First Class as mutant villain Sebastian Shaw.
-The film was released in 2011, the same year as the romantic comedy Crazy, Stupid, Love, in which Kevin portrayed a co-worker involved in an affair.
+The film was released in 2011, the same year as the romantic comedy Crazy, Stupid, Love, in which Bacon portrayed a co-worker involved in an affair.

 In March 2012, Bacon was featured in a performance of Dustin Lance Black's play, 8 – a staged reenactment of the federal trial that overturned California's Prop 8 ban on same-sex marriage – as Attorney Charles J. Cooper.
 The production was held at the Wilshire Ebell Theatre and broadcast on YouTube to raise money for the American Foundation for Equal Rights.

 From 2013 to 2015, Bacon starred as Ryan Hardy in the FOX television series The Following.
 In 2013, he won a Saturn Award for Best Actor on Television for that role.
 In 2015, he appeared in the crime film Black Mass, which starred Johnny Depp.

 In 2015, he said in a Huffington Post interview he would like to return to the Tremors franchise.
 However, Bacon did not appear in Tremors 5: Bloodline (2015).
 He starred in Patriots Day in 2016, which was about the 2013 Boston Marathon bombing.